 Cost & Price Analysis

 Depending on the rig owner in question and how successful their cost-cutting has been since the oil price crash, many jack-up rigs will be operating close to break even with the estimated breakeven daily rate on a high specification being circa US$50,000 to US$70,000 per day.
-Below is a breakdown of the costs involved in running a high specification jack-up rig.
+Below is a breakdown of the costs involved in running a high specification jack-up drilling rig, as an example.

 Total Cost of Ownership